maptv/decalendar/docs/decalendar.md

 | W4   | 244   | 304  |
 | W5   | 305   | 365  |

-: The days that begin and end each `zet` {#tbl-z}
+: The days that begin and end each `wau` {#tbl-z}

 All of the subyear unit codes can be preceded by a year and followed by a day number.
-The midpoint of common years is noon on the first day of `Delt 2`, `D2+00.5` or `+182.5`, and the midpoint of leap years is midnight of the first day of `Zet 3`, `Z3+00.0` or `+183.0`.
+The midpoint of common years is noon on the first day of `Delt 2`, `D2+00.5` or `+182.5`, and the midpoint of leap years is midnight of the first day of `Wau 3`, `Z3+00.0` or `+183.0`.
 The first day of Spring in northern hemisphere and Fall in the southern hemisphere in the year 2000 is `2000S0+00` or `2000+078`.
 The subyear units are essentially date intervals, series of contiguous dates. `Decalendar` includes very powerful approaches to describing series of dates, times, and `stamps`.

 ## Series {#sec-series}